 Last night, I dreamed that a skinny Englishman with long, lank hair, nerd glasses and an awkward stage presence took every riff I ever loved from every band I worshipped as a teenager and seamlessly wove them together into an evening of extraordinary power and beauty, leaving me artistically awestruck and emotionally exhausted without once feeling nostalgic, old or musically irrelevant

-When I woke up, I realized it was no dream.
-I had just seen Steven Wilson, one of the greatest musical bloody geniuses of our time.
+When I woke up, I realized I had just seen Steven Wilson, one of the greatest musical bloody geniuses of our time.

 Nowhere is his expansive musical vision more perfectly highlighted than in his new album, Hand.
 Cannot.
 Erase., which forms the backbone of the setlist for his current tour.
 At times breathtakingly melodic, and at others deliberately discordant and rhythmically jarring, the songs were performed with an intensity and precision that brought the seated and (it has to be said) mostly white, middle-aged, male crowd to its feet on numerous occasions during the show.

 Wilson took no time in setting the tone of the evening.
 A deliberately lengthy and uncomfortable introduction, comprised of an ambient rhythm and a timelapse video of a nondescript apartment building exterior moving from daytime into night, quickly established the lyrical themes of isolation and alienation, while the sprawling “First Regret/3 Years Older” opening claimed the musical territory.